Get gigabytes back from your photo library.

 Scan on your Mac

-The app reads your Photos library locally and uses Apple's on-device Vision framework to spot look-alikes and clutter.
+The app reads your Photos library right on your machine and uses Apple's on-device Vision framework to spot look-alikes and clutter.
 No cloud, no queue.

 STEP 2